Entoro And Palm Beach Hedge Fund Association (PBHFA) Announce Strategic Partnership

-Houston, Texas, Jan.
-29, 2024 (GLOBE NEWSWIRE) -- Entoro, a leading boutique finance and investment banking group, and the Palm Beach Hedge Fund Association (PBHFA), the premier South Florida trade organization for investors and financial professionals, are pleased to announce a strategic partnership aimed at enhancing deal distribution for hedge funds.
+HOUSTON, TX, UNITED STATES, January 30, 2024 /EINPresswire / -- Entoro , a leading boutique finance and investment banking group, and the Palm Beach Hedge Fund Association (PBHFA), the premier South Florida trade organization for investors and financial professionals, are pleased to announce a strategic partnership aimed at enhancing deal distribution for hedge funds.

 PBHFA, with its mission to unite the diverse hedge fund, financial, and investor community of Palm Beach County and South Florida, has established itself as the go-to forum for idea sharing, deal-making, and information exchange in the region.
 Its members include active hedge fund managers/professionals, ultra-high net-worth investors, family offices, financial traders, investment bankers, academics, financial institutions, and top service providers.